williamwight/CJAconnectionsAPI/README.md

 * GET connection by ID: Retrieve a specific connection by connection ID
 * GET all connections: Retrieve all connections for an organization
+* GET backfills: Retrieve all backfills for a data set and connection pair
+* GET data source types: Retrieve all data source types for an organization

 ## GET connection by ID